UCL-CCS/TIES_MD/TIES_MD/doc/source/binding_free_energies.rst

     hybrid.prepare_inputs(protein=protein)

-This will build all the input needed to run these a BFE for the :math:`{ΔΔ G}` between ligandA and ligandB.
+This will build all the input needed to run a BFE calculation for the :math:`{ΔΔ G}` between ligandA and ligandB.
 However, in order to run at this point the user must execute their own HPC submission scripts or run via the command line on a cluster.
 We can however build own submission scripts and or change any of the simulation setting as detailed in the next section.